NXIVM

+NXIVM (/ˈnɛksiəm/ NEK-see-əm) was a cult led by Keith Raniere, who is now a convicted racketeer and sex offender.
+NXIVM is also the name of the now-defunct company that Raniere founded in 1998, which provided seminars ostensibly about human potential and served as a front organization for criminal activity by Raniere and his close associates.

-The NXIVM Corporation was based in the New York Capital District and had centers throughout the United States, Canada, and Mexico.
-The subsidiary companies of NXIVM recruited based on the multi-level marketing model and used curricula based on the intellectual property ("tech") of Raniere called "Rational Inquiry".
-Courses attracted a variety of notable students including actors as well as the children of the rich and powerful.
+NXIVM was based in the New York Capital District and had centers in the United States, Canada, and Mexico.
+The subsidiary companies of NXIVM engaged in recruitment based on the multi-level marketing model and used curricula based on teachings ("tech") of Raniere known as "Rational Inquiry".
+Courses attracted a variety of notable students, including actors and children of the rich and powerful.
 At its height, NXIVM had 700 active members.

-Over its existence, former members and families of NXIVM clients alarmed by Raniere's behavior and NXIVM's practices spoke to investigative journalists of Forbes, Vanity Fair, The New York Observer, and the Times Union of Albany calling the organization a "cult".
-The organization was criticized in similar terms by Rick Alan Ross of the Cult Education Institute and activists and academics from the anti-cult movement.
-In 2017, former members Sarah Edmondson, Bonnie Piesse and Mark Vicente, as well as Catherine Oxenberg (mother of member India Oxenberg) spoke to The New York Times and revealed grave concerns about Keith Raniere and NXIVM, including the existence of a secret society called "DOS" in which women were branded, made to record false confessions and provide nude photographs for blackmail.
+Alarmed by Raniere's behavior and NXIVM's practices, former members and families of NXIVM clients spoke to investigative journalists and described the organization as a cult.
+In 2017, former NXIVM members revealed damaging information about Raniere and NXIVM to The New York Times; that information included the existence of a NXIVM-connected secret society called "DOS" in which women were branded, made to record false confessions, and made to provide nude photographs for blackmail purposes.

-Following the New York Times exposé, the United States Attorney for the Eastern District of New York investigated the organization, and in 2018 brought criminal charges against Raniere, co-founder Nancy Salzman and her daughter Lauren, actress Allison Mack, Seagram heiress Clare Bronfman, and bookkeeper Kathy Russell.
-The U.S. Attorney's Office argued in its Racketeer Influenced and Corrupt Organizations Act prosecution that NXIVM and its subsidiaries existed to promote, enhance and protect Raniere and members of the enterprise.
-The indictment alleges that Raniere and his co-defendants comprised an organized racketeering enterprise by recruiting others into NXIVM and DOS for financial and personal benefits and committed crimes ranging from sex trafficking to forced labor and visa and wire fraud.
-All defendants except for Raniere pled guilty.

-Raniere chose to go to trial in 2019.
+Following The New York Times exposé, the United States Attorney for the Eastern District of New York investigated the organization, and in 2018 brought criminal charges against Raniere and other NXIVM leaders and participants containing allegations of sex trafficking, forced labor, visa fraud, and wire fraud.
+All defendants except Raniere pleaded guilty.
+Raniere was tried in 2019.
 Prosecutors revealed a decades-long pattern of grooming, sexual abuse of girls and women, physical and psychological punishments against dissenters, and hacking and vexatious litigation against enemies.
-Raniere was convicted on the top charge of racketeering and racketeering conspiracy as well as several other charges.
-Judge Nicholas Garaufis sentenced Raniere to 120 years imprisonment.
-Co-conspirators Clare Bronfman, Nancy Salzman, and Allison Mack were given lesser prison sentences.
-Lauren Salzman and Kathy Russell were each given non-prison sentences.

-Following Raniere's conviction, he continues to direct a small set of loyal members from his prison cell, encouraging continued recruitment.
-At his direction, members of the group danced outside Raniere's jail and staged protests against individual prosecutors.
-Based on statements of support, it was estimated that about 50 to 60 persons remain loyal to Raniere.
+On June 19, 2019, Raniere was convicted on the top charge of racketeering and racketeering conspiracy as well as several other charges and was sentenced to 120 years' imprisonment.
+Following Raniere's conviction, the Department of Justice seized ownership of NXIVM-related entities and their intellectual property through asset forfeiture.
+Defendants Clare Bronfman, Nancy Salzman, and Allison Mack were given lesser prison sentences, and defendants Lauren Salzman and Kathy Russell were each given non-prison sentences.
+Since Raniere's conviction, he has continued to direct a small set of loyal members from his prison cell, encouraging continued recruitment.